davidlp94/20-Blockchain-Smart-Contracts/README.md

 ```
 The setAccounts function takes (2) account addresses and designates them as authorized account holders that can deposit and withdraw.

 The withdraw function withdraws funds from the smart contract and transfers them to the "recipient" with a few conditional statements.
 First, the account balance has to be greater than the withdrawal amount.
 Also, the "recipient" has to be an authorized user.
-Using Solidity's conditional "require" we are able to accomplish this, see relative code below:
+Finally, we update the lastToWithdraw variable.
+Using Solidity's conditional "require" and "if" statements, we are able to accomplish this, see relative code below:

 ```
     require(recipient == accountOne || recipient == accountTwo, "You don't own this account!");